knjazev/weather-app-my-edition/README.md

 # TheWeather app

-This is test app which help me to know about Combine framework.
+This is a test app which help me to know about Combine framework.
 Very good experience.

 # Screensots and logo